astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 attention to take in the entire universe.
-The universe has space and time, and it contains matter and energy, so presumably GR has something to say about the structure of the spacetime of the entire universe?
+The universe has space and time, and it contains matter and energy, so presumably GR has something to say about the structure of the spacetime of the entire universe.
 The application of the principles of GR to the scale of the universe (initially by Lemaitre, 1927) led to the development of a narrative that is known as "the Big Bang Theory."
 In its simplest form, the Big Bang Theory can be summarized as "the Universe was in